WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

          `certSha256`, return "invalid".
-Note that this intentionally differs from TLS 1.3, which signs the entire certificate chain in its Certificate Verify (Section 4.4.3 of {{?I-D.ietf-tls-tls13}}), in order to allow updating stapled OCSP responses without updating signatures at the same time.
+Note that this intentionally differs from TLS 1.3, which signs the entire certificate chain in its Certificate Verify (Section 4.4.3 of {{?I-D.ietf-tls-tls13}}), in order to allow updating the stapled OCSP response without updating signatures at the same time.
       1. Set `publicKey` to `main-certificate`'s public key
       1. The client MUST define a partial function from public key types to signing algorithms, and this function must at the minimum include the